-If you do not receive a confirmation email indicating that submission has been processed, or you receive multiple notifications that your submittal has been rejected by the MSC’s email server, please contact the MSC’s Electronic Commerce Officer at (202) 795-6773 for assistance.
+If you do not receive a confirmation email indicating that submission has been processed, or you receive multiple notifications that your submittal has been rejected by the MSC’s email server, please contact the MSC staff engineer assigned to the project if known, or contact the MSC’s main phone number at (202) 795-6729 for assistance.

 Commanding Officer (MSC)